i502Club/OS_Square/readme.md

 ## History
 This module is the evolution of an earlier version that worked with the NBStore system before it's name change to OpenStore.
-The v2 version of this plugin began when breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to Square library which is currently at v6.5.
+The v2 version of this plugin began when breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to Square library. v4 reflects the implementation of the web payment sdk versus the square payment form.

 The plugin provides support for USD, AUD, GBP, CAD and JPY currencies.
 You can set your currency code from the OS Back Office.  v3.0.2 was the first public release.